 While Obernai is situated along the Alsace Wine Route, it is also the home to the Kronenbourg brewery.

-You won’t want to miss the chance to grab a beer, glass of Riesling or eat at one of our favorite Alsactian restaurants.
+You won’t want to miss the chance to grab a beer, sip a glass of Riesling, or eat at one of our favorite Alsatian restaurants.

 The main attraction in Orschwiller is Haut-Kœnigsbourg Castle, a medieval castle built in the 12th century.